bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 # Wrapping up

-I feel happy that I could experience that.
-For me, the Bay Area is the most beautiful place in the world.
+I feel happy and grateful that I could experience everything what I did during those few days.

+The Bay Area is the most beautiful place in the world.
 I enjoyed every minute of being there, and I hope to come back sooner than later.

 Once again, I'd like to thank Reid, who invited me to the I/O.